metosin/reitit/README.md

 ; "/ping"
 ```

+### Middleware

-Some middleware and a new handler:
+Let's define some middleware and a handler:

 ```clj
 (defn wrap [handler id]